Maxim Litvinov: Second emigration

 In February 1915, Litvinov, uninvited, attended a conference of socialists from the Triple Entente that included Keir Hardie, Ramsay MacDonald and Emile Vandervelde; and the Mensheviks Yuri Martov and Ivan Maisky.
 Lenin prepared a statement demanding every socialist who held a government post should resign and opposing the continuation of the war.
 The conference chairman refused to allow Lenin to finish speaking.
-Litvinov regularly spoke in public opposing the war but failed to accept the fact the UK had declared war to avoid breaking a treaty to defend Belgium.
-At the peak of his power in the 1930s, Litvinov would emphasise the importance of abiding by the terms of treaties.
-He addressed the conference of the Entente Labour Parties but they were not persuaded to change course:
+In the wake of this mainstream social-democratic endorsement of "defensive warfare", Litvinov along with the rest of the exiled Bolsheviks in western Europe remained an outspoken public opponent of the war.